LibreCat/librecat.github.io/_posts/2013-06-20-what-dancer.markdown

 He: Why would I want that?

-Me: These rules can be quite compact, giving you a nice overview of what you web application does (its REST API, if you will).
+Me: These rules can be quite compact, giving you a nice overview of what your web application does (its REST API, if you will).
 More importantly, this approach allows you to decouple the URL layout from your program logic.
 In contrast to Ruby on Rails or Django, Dancer does not enforce a strict